 What causes us to want to flee when things get too difficult, or too painful?
-What makes us seek out unhelpful distractions, entertainment, or risky behaviour as a way to relieve tension but not actually face what is going on?
+What makes us seek out unhelpful distractions as a way to relieve tension, but not actually face what is going on?
 Rather then deal with the reality of the difficult issues in our lives, we sometimes attempt to escape them.

 This Christmas time many of us will have to take journeys.

 Recently I preached at church about our journey with Jesus and about our Christian life being a journey.
 To help me with the preach I researched what it would have been like for Mary on her long journey to Bethlehem, which would have been Jesus’ first journey here on earth!

 I thought I knew the story, but I didn’t, not all of it.

 I am upstairs with my baby boy, rocking and singing and swaying and patting.
 I’m hoping he will fall asleep soon, my arm is starting to go dead and I just so badly want to put him down so I can go downstairs and read one of my parenting blogs I save especially for nap time.